publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch3/m__us_usc_t2_s59.md

             (A) Liability insurance in the amount of $1,000,000 shall be provided with respect to the operation and use of such mobile office.

-            (B) Either of the following inscriptions shall be clearly visible on three sides of such mobile office in letters not less than three inches high:

-            “UNITED STATES GOVERNMENT VEHICLE
+            (B) Either of the following inscriptions shall be clearly visible on three sides of such mobile office in letters not less than three inches high:“UNITED STATES GOVERNMENT VEHICLE

             “FOR OFFICIAL USE ONLY”;